rweichler/powowlua/README.md

 So far, I only have a SoundCloud song implementation for [Wax](http://github.com/probablycorey/wax), which is just a proof of concept.
 It will be completely rewritten for the framework.

+I also have some pseudocode for Google Music.

 ## Implementation goal

 ```bash